 Citrus Mite Damage

 Citrus tree leaves are damaged by mite feeding habits.
 The leaves of plants infested with citrus mites have an etched, silvery appearance or become spotted with yellow, necrotic regions.
 The fruit is obviously damaged, with areas of thick rind that grows dark brown or black.

 The pink citrus rust mite causes fruit to distort and stunt.
 Citrus red mite feeds on all parts of the plant from leaves and twigs to fruit.
 Rust mite damage is generally only to the fruit.

 Citrus mite control starts with healthy trees.
 Strong trees can withstand small infestations of mites with little ill effects.
 The mites are so small that you often cannot see them until the damage is severe.
 For this reason, it is wise to use a magnifying glass on your trees to see if you have pests.

 If the infestation is bad, use a miticide spray and cover all parts of the tree.
 Where infestations are minor, it is often not worth it to spray.
 Mites can appear at any time during the season and some varieties can breed every 20 days, which increases populations quickly.
 The worst damage is in early spring when small fruits begin to form.
 Chemical citrus mite control is not the only way to handle the pests and is really only necessary in orchard situations.

 Natural Cure for Citrus Mites

-    Because the fruit of your citrus is ingested, it is best to use chemical free methods of citrus mite control.
-The best method of providing a natural cure for citrus mites is to promote a healthy habitat for wildlife, since several species of birds will dine on the pests.
+Since the fruit of your citrus is ingested, it is best to use chemical-free methods of citrus mite control.
+The best method of providing a natural cure for citrus mites is to promote a healthy habitat for wildlife since several species of birds will dine on the pests.